Geometric indicators of local plasticity in glasses measured by scanning small-beam diffraction: Introduction

 Other researchers, inspired by analogies with electrostatics and the classic Eshelby ellipsoidal inclusion problem in mechanics \cite{eshelby}, have identified the local quadrupolar strain field as the lowest order elastic multipole that is not forbidden by geometric conservation laws \cite{Kumar_2024,PhysRevE.104.024904}.
 The quadrupolar strain field $Q_{ij}$ can be calculated from the symmetric part of the distortion tensor, or strain, $\epsilon_{ij}$.
 The non-affine strain is decomposed into a trace ($\mathrm{Tr}$) and a traceless component:

-Here $I$ is the identity tensor and $Q_{ij}$ is the quadrupolar field which has a magnitude and direction (Section~\ref{sec6} Methods) that quantifies the deviatoric component of the strain that is a pure shear distortion without any volume change \cite{Asaro_Lubarda_2006}.
+Here $I$ is the identity tensor and $Q_{ij}$ is the quadrupolar field which has a magnitude and direction (Methods~\ref{calcparam}) that quantifies the deviatoric component of the strain that is a pure shear distortion without any volume change \cite{Asaro_Lubarda_2006}.
+There have been several experimental observations of quadrupolar strain fields in colloidal \cite{jensen2014local} and metallic glasses \cite{kang2023direct}.

 More recently, several articles have focused on vortex and antivortex defects in the direction of the non-affine displacement field and vibrational eigenvectors \cite{desmarchelier2024topological, wu2023, bera2024soft,vaibhav2024experimental}.
 Here, vortex defects are found in areas in which a closed contour integral over the gradient in the vector direction equals an integer multiple of $2\pi$, defining the \textit{winding number} $\mathcal{W}$.
 Softness and plasticity seem to correlate particularly with the $\mathcal{W}=-1$ topological defects \cite{wu2023}, which resemble the quadrupolar displacement fields typical of an Eshelby-type event \cite{desmarchelier2024topological}.
 This analysis can be also extended to 3D systems by generalizing the concept of winding number \cite{bera2024hedgehog}.
 Currently, the relationships between all these defect descriptors are not known, but being actively researched \cite{Baggioli2023} to find the most fundamental and powerful descriptor of the structural transformations that mediate deformation in amorphous materials and place the mechanics of disordered solids on the same sure footing as for crystals.